 The early Christians also got into trouble for their refusal to participate in expected demonstrations of loyalty to the Roman Emperor, "like avoiding pledges of allegiance at school."
 They refused to show reverence to the divine ruler of the empire; the US simply requires reverence to its flag, though it also is accorded divine significance ("under God").

 • Social manipulation: For Jehovah’s Witnesses who are not observant of all rules, ostracism and shunning is used.
 How to handle someone who questions policy?
 Make sure their family ignores them!This is also a trait of early Christianity.
 Both Jesus and Paul enjoined believers to shun or expel their fellows who were "not observant of all rules."
-Of course, in antiquity, family pressure was a normal way to enforce social conformity, as it is to this day.
+Of course, family pressure was a normal way to enforce social conformity in antiquity, as it is to this day.
 (In Pray the Gay Away Bernadette Barton shows not only contemporary fundamentalist Protestants disowning their gay children, but Roman Catholics as well.)
 The early Christians reacted as modern cults do: by declaring themselves the new family of converts, and requiring them to break with their blood relations.
 One follower asked Jesus' permission to go home for his father's funeral, for example, and Jesus told him curtly to leave the dead to bury the dead.
 When Jesus' mother and brothers came to remonstrate with him, he simply refused to see them, designating his obedient followers as his true mother and brothers.

 • Cripple half of the members (women): For Jehovah’s Witnesses, women are seen as creatures trapped somewhere between men and animals in God’s hierarchy.
 No woman can have a position of authority, which means it's men only for preaching, teaching and praying.
 If there’s an official meeting and a woman prays she must cover her head out of respect for the angels who might be there.This is true not only of much of early Christianity, but of modern churches.
 The apostle Paul forbade his churches to allow women to preach or occupy any position over men, which is used by the Roman Catholic church today to rationalize its refusal to ordain women as priests.
 This wasn't true of all early churches -- there was at least one woman apostle in the first Christian generation, mentioned by Paul in his letter to the Romans -- but eventually the male supremacists won out.
 Outsiders in the second and third centuries accused the Christians of letting their women run wild, a charge they answered by insisting that they kept their women as subservient as any good Roman did.

 • Scorning education: Who needs advanced learning when the world is sure to end in a few short years?
 Kelly’s sister, Marilyn, had very little education, so when she was finally able to leave home, she had few coping skills.
 She ultimately met an abusive third husband, who later murdered her.The early churches were ambivalent about book learning.
 Jesus rejoiced that his heavenly father had revealed the deep secrets of the universe to the poor and unlettered, and Paul exulted that the cult of Jesus, built around his crucifixion, was offensive to Jew and Gentile alike.
-Later on, some early Christians found it expedient to acquire good Greek educations, and to work at tutors to children, and some early Christians distinguished themselves as scholars, but in general they were dismissive of such pursuits.
+Later on, some early Christians found it expedient to acquire good Greek educations, and to work as tutors to children, and some early Christians distinguished themselves as scholars, but in general they were dismissive of such pursuits.
 Only after Christianity took over the running of the empire did learning gain more status.

 • Sexually repressive: Jehovah’s Witnesses are thoroughly indoctrinated in how to harness the power of the sex drive to please God.
 It’s obsessive compulsive when it comes to creating rules about sexual do's and don’ts, from masturbation to the role of women; from conception to sexual pleasure.
 Sex before marriage is an onerous crime, punishable by shunning and death at Armageddon.The whole Bible is sexually repressive, but the New Testament reflects trends toward asceticism that were current when it was written.
 Jesus warned his followers that even feeling sexual desire was worthy of damnation, and held up those who became eunuchs for the kingdom of heaven as examples to all.
 Paul permitted but discouraged marriage, since the end was near and marriage was a distraction from devotion to the Lord.
 In the book of Revelation, a group of 144,000 "who were redeemed from the earth" sang a new praise song in front of the throne of Christ: "These are they which were not defiled with women, for they are virgins" (14:3-4; King James Version).
 Though some branches were less strict than others, mainstream Christianity kept this strain of hostility to women and the flesh throughout its history; and why not?
 It is thoroughly biblical and supported by Jesus' own teaching.